 Dates – 6 October 1651 to 15 October 1651; Chapters in Monarch’s Way book – 46 to 64.
 Key House – Heale House

-The first day Charles was at Heale House he pretended to leave permanently and rode about the district, visiting Stonehenge, and then returned to the house known only to Mrs Hyde.
+The first day Charles was at Heale House he pretended to leave permanently and rode about the district, visiting Stonehenge with Phelips, and then returned to the house known only to Mrs Hyde.
 On 7 October Wilmot visited Colonel Gunter, who found a French merchant, Francis Mancell, now residing in Chichester.
 Together they made arrangements with a Captain Nicholas Tattersell to carry Charles and Wilmot from Shoreham in a coal boat called The Surprise.

-At 2:00am on 15 October, Charles and Wilmot boarded The Surprise but had to wait five hours before sailing at high tide towards the Isle of Wight.
+Arriving at Shoreham, perhaps at about 6:00am, Charles and Wilmot boarded The Surprise but had to wait five hours before sailing at high tide towards the Isle of Wight.
 They then changed course and sailed on through the night towards the French coast.
 Charles, accompanied by Wilmot, landed on Fécamp beach on the morning of 16 October 1651 to begin his exile.

 Two hours after The Surprise had departed from Shoreham, a troop of cavalry arrived in Shoreham to arrest Charles, having been given orders to search for “a tall, black [haired] man, six feet two inches in height”.
 Too late, too late was the cry; Charles II had passed by.